 Because of the specialized nature of this workshop, the schedule will be quite different from our other programs.
-We’ll begin with an indoor presentation on Saturday afternoon, followed by two-night listening sessions late Saturday night and early Sunday morning.
-The night sessions are optional, of course, but all participants are encouraged to attend the indoor program.
-The exact time and location of night listening will depend on weather conditions and will be announced during the indoor program.
+We’ll begin with an indoor presentation on Friday afternoon, followed by a night listening session late Friday night and an early listening session on Saturday morning.
+The exact time and location of the listening sessions will depend on weather conditions and will be announced during the indoor program.
 The tentative schedule is as follows:

 - Friday daytime: 2:00 p.m. to 4:30 p.m. indoor presentation

 - Friday evening: 10:00 p.m. to Midnight listening